CyberIsaiah/NETWORKWALKS-B083-WK2-PM4-PM5-FOOTPRINTING-AND-NETWORK-SCANNING/README.md

 | 4 | Live hosts discoverable on local network | Zenmap identified 2 live hosts on my hotspot network | On a larger or shared network, this reveals every reachable device to an attacker |

 These findings are observations from reconnaissance and discovery activities, not confirmed vulnerabilities.
 No exploitation was attempted or required for either module.

+## 🐛 Problems Faced & Solutions

+### Problem 1: theHarvester command deprecated
+When I tried running my second theHarvester command, I got a message saying the capitalized `theHarvester` command was deprecated in favor of `theharvester` (all lowercase).

+**Fix:** Switched to the lowercase `theharvester` command going forward.
+Both versions work the same way, it was just a naming update in the newer tool version.

+### Problem 2: First scan results not saved
+My very first theHarvester run wasn't saved to a file, so once the terminal output scrolled past, I lost that evidence and had to run the command again.

+**Fix:** Re-ran the command using the `-f` flag to save results directly to a file, e.g. `theharvester -d microsoft.com -l 1000 -b baidu -f task1_baidu_results`.
+This saves the output as both XML and JSON, so it's always available afterward, screenshot or not.

+### Problem 3: Non-standard subnet on my network
+The practical example assumed a typical home network subnet mask of 255.255.255.0 (a /24 network with 256 addresses).
+My actual network, connected through a mobile hotspot, used 255.255.255.240 instead (a /28 network with only 16 addresses).

+**Fix:** Ran `ipconfig` first to check my actual subnet mask rather than assuming it matched the example, then calculated the correct scan range as 172.20.10.0/28 instead of copying the /24 range from the practical.
+This ensured my scan covered the correct address space instead of a much larger, inaccurate one.

 ## 💡 Recommendations
 - Be selective about which email addresses are made public, since harvested emails can become phishing targets